 Axe explains that the skin is considered a vital part of the immune system, which makes sense considering it's often the first line of defense against everything you come in contact with each day.
-"Any body fluids are part of this biological defense system, serving as a deterrent for germs to take hold," he says.
-Additionally, he cites a German study that discovered human sweat contains a natural germ-killing protein called dermcidin, which can protect again strains of germs that cause diseases like MRSA and tuberculosis.
+"Anybody fluids are part of this biological defense system, serving as a deterrent for germs to take hold," he says.
+Additionally, human sweat contains a natural germ-killing protein called dermcidin, which can protect again strains of germs that cause diseases like MRSA and tuberculosis.

 Just as sweat can flush out certain toxins, it can also expel impurities like pollutants, dirt, and makeup embedded in the skin, according to Shape House's website.
 It's thought to improve the tone, clarity, and texture of the skin and is known to improve circulation, which can benefit the skin as well.